Sam-Dragon/interview/communication/kafka/star-questions.md

 #.
 Can we read messages from certain point or data from topic? [**TRY THIS**] <br>
  - Yes, using partition & offset

+#. where does kafka stores the messages ?
+ - It is stored in logs [WAP]

+#.
+Why cant we use databases to store kafka messages ?
+ - As kafka process large set of records, we cannot store in databases as databases also has drawbacks